The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Introduction

-Here, we describe and publicly release the numerical data generated from the \textsc{RayGal} simulation suite\footnote{\href{https://cosmo.obspm.fr/public-datasets/}{https://cosmo.obspm.fr/public-datasets/}}, a specifically designed set of simulations to study the relativistic effects on the clustering of matter observables.
-In particular, the light-cone data have been generated using a ray-tracing algorithm which solves the geodesic equations with the gravitational potential evaluated along the different AMR levels of the N-body solver \citep{reverdy2014propagation, Breton2019imprints,breton2020}.
-Thus, these numerical datasets benefit of a large dynamical range of the simulations with large volume and high-spatial resolution without the need to rely on the Born approximation or other limiting assumptions.
-In \citet{Breton2019imprints}, the light-cone data from the \textsc{RayGal} simulation of a $\Lambda$CDM model were used to perform a study of the asymmetry of the halo cross-correlation function due to the relativistic effects.
+Here, we describe and publicly release the numerical data generated from the \emph{RayGalGroupSims} (which stands for Ray-tracing Galaxy Group Simulations, hereafter \textsc{RayGal}) simulation suite\footnote{\href{https://cosmo.obspm.fr/public-datasets/}{https://cosmo.obspm.fr/public-datasets/}}, a set of simulations specifically designed to study the relativistic effects on the clustering of matter observables.
+In particular, the light-cone data have been generated using a ray-tracing algorithm that solves the geodesic equations with the gravitational potential evaluated along the different AMR levels of the N-body solver \citep{reverdy2014propagation, Breton2019imprints,breton2020}.
+Thus, these numerical datasets benefit from a large dynamical range of simulations with a large volume and a high spatial resolution without the need to rely on the Born approximation or other limiting assumptions.
+In \citet{Breton2019imprints}, the light-cone data from the \textsc{RayGal} simulation of a $\Lambda$-cold dark matter model (hereafter $\Lambda$CDM) were used to perform a study of the asymmetry of the halo cross-correlation function due to the relativistic effects.